The Martelli Brothers: Professional education

-The Martelli Brothers continued their graphic design education at Palomar College graphics arts program run by Neil Bruington.
+The Martelli Brothers studied at the Palomar College graphics arts program.
 In the fall of 1996, Joshua attended the Recording Workshop in Chillicothe, Ohio – where he learned studio recording and production techniques.
-He returned to San Diego and began an internship at Studio West, a prominent recording studio in San Diego.
-After completing his internship and working as a freelance engineer, Joshua eventually took a position at Network Music as a sound designer and produced over three hundred hours of effects CD's for the Network Music library.
-Matthew meanwhile, became a professor's assistant to Mr. Bruington, but eventually left Palomar to take positions at several advertising agencies in San Diego.
-It was his dislike of the "typical corporate marketing culture" that led him to conceive of the idea of the "anti-agency" – which later became the genesis for forming Mad Media.
+He returned to San Diego and began an internship at Studio West, later working at Network Music as a sound designer.
+Matthew meanwhile, worked at several advertising agencies in San Diego.
 In 1997 Joshua enrolled in the "Recording Arts" and "Music Industry" programs at Chico State University.
-He was offered a teacher's assistant position under professor Joel Alexander and worked as his assistant while completing both degrees through the fall of 1999.
 He then returned to San Diego and began working with Matt as the Director of TV/Film Production at Mad Media.